The Tale of Clever Hasan and the Talking Horse: Middle East

 In a Middle Eastern tale titled Prince Baldpate, King Miran and Queen Zaina are the rulers of the kingdom of Jerash, both of good and benevolent character.
 They have a son together, Prince Sinan.
 However, not everyone in their court is fond of the royal family, specially a noblewoman named Nordina and her brother Nimroud: Nordina is secretly a sorceress, and plots her great revenge against the royal family.
 Prince Sinan tries to alert his mother of the danger, but, good person that she is, she dismisses her son's words as mere gossip.
 One day, Sinan goes to the woods to help a dying mare and rescue its colt; while he is away, the queen mother believes he was missing, which deteriorates her health, and Nordina is pointed as her personal helper.
 The prince returns with the colt to the palace, and assuages his mother's fears.
 He takes the colt and raises it, naming it Fairy.
 Fairy grows into a fine white stallion and becomes Sinan's friend.
 Later, Queen Zaina falls ill and dies.
 For her actions during Zaina's illness, Nordina is rewarded with a position of custodian of the royal palace, eventually marrying the widowed king Miran and bringing Nimroud as the chief of the guard - a situation that greatly displeases Sinan.
 Things come to a head when Miran approaches his son one day and tells that the royal doctors prescribed the heart of a white stallion as remedy for Nordina's bad health.
 Fearful for Fairy's fate, Sinan takes the stallion with him and both escape to another kingdom.
 Once there, Sinan trades his princely garments for a shepherd's and buys a sheep's hide from a tannery to wear on his head as a cap.
 He dismisses his horse and finds work as a gardener for the king.
-One day, he takes the leather hide and takes a bath in a pond - an event that is seen by princess Rawan, who becomes infatuated with him and sends his baskets of fine food.
+One day, he takes off the leather hide and takes a bath in a pond - an event that is seen by princess Rawan, who becomes infatuated with him and sends his baskets of fine food.
 Eventually, princess Rawan marries the gardener, whom they began to call "Baldpate".
 Some time later, Nimroud's forces march outside Sinan's father-in-law's kingdom, and Rawan's father orders the court to take refuge in the mountains.
 Rawan joins her father, while Sinan calls out for his horse Fairy, dons a mask and goes to battle the enemy army to save the kingdom.